MattiaFailla/crab/README.md

     / /-\     /-\ \
      / /-`---'-\ \
       /         \      crab
-Stopping abusive ip addresses by banning them and sharing the ip across multiple hosts
+Stopping abusive ip from brute-forcing your host.

 ## How it works
 Crab is a daemon that automatically download a list of abusive ip